 - prior DUI convictions, or

-And, of course, these DUI offers at the Van Nuys courthouse will vary, depending on the specific facts of your case.
+Of course, all these DUI offers at the Van Nuys courthouse will vary, depending on the specific facts of your case.
 Cases that do not resolve during arraignment advance to the pretrial process.

 - your jury trial will most likely ultimately take place, should you choose to take your case to trial.

-If the case doesn’t resolve during the pretrial process, then the case goes to trial.
+If the case does not resolve during the pretrial process, then the case goes to trial.

 Because so many DUI trials take place at the Van Nuys Courthouse, they move through the system in an almost robotic fashion.
-The prosecutor and his/her witnesses usually consist of
+The prosecutor and their witnesses usually consist of:

 These witnesses often just regurgitate facts and information, failing to distinguish between defendants or arrests.